universal-credit-system/wallet/README.md

 cd wallet/
 ```

 Now you can execute the install.sh script.
-The script will check for depending programs and will install them if necessary.
+The script will check for depending programs and will install them if necessary
 ```bash
 ./install.sh
 ```